eliba2/vim-node-inspect/README.md

 Interactive node debugger for (n)vim.

 ## Description
 This plugin adds node debugging capabilities to vim with interactive CLI.
-Under the hood it wraps node-inspect *(https://github.com/nodejs/node-inspect)*.
+Under the hood it wraps a modified version of node-inspect *(https://github.com/nodejs/node-inspect)*.

 [![asciicast](https://asciinema.org/a/292793.svg)](https://asciinema.org/a/292793)

 ## Requirements
-Vim8.1/Neovim.
+Vim**8.1+**/Recent Neovim.
+Node in the path.

 ## Installation
 Install with your favorite package manager.
 For vim-plug its